Deep Dive Into Shopify Capital: Online Business Owners Guide

 - Best 4 Ways to Leverage Your Shopify Capital Loan

 Do you know that nearly 30% of small businesses fail due to cash shortages?
-This is a devastating statistic for company owners who have invested their time and energy into their passion only to be shattered by the almighty dollar.
+This is a devastating statistic for company owners who have invested their time and energy into their passion, only to be shattered by the almighty dollar.

 Raising money is not simple.
 However, if you run your online business on Shopify, there is now a simpler method.
 Besides offering sales tax calculation and reporting, Shopify also provides loans to eCommerce businesses through its Shopify Capital Program.

 However, if you need money from Shopify, you’ll need a long-term plan for spending it so that you may make a profit—and not just drain your profits dry.